librepod/charts/README.md

-# charts
+# LibrePod Charts

-Helm charts repo used for Cheeba-Ryba project
+These charts are highly opinionated and meant to be used only with LibrePod.